rakeshmane/Links-Crawler/README.md

-# Endpoints-Crawler
+# Links-Crawler
 Simple web crawler for finding endpoints.

 Features:
-1) All crawled URLs are organized by page extensions
+1) All crawled URLs are organized by page extensions.
-2)
+2) All parameters of same URL are organized and displayed together.

 #Running from terminal